 Design Process

-A structured design process helps me to take up any sort of problem, make sense of it and come up with solutions.
-Following is an outline of my design process.
+Whether I work with a startup for years or with an individual for weeks, here is an outline of my general design process that helps me take up any sort of problem, make sense of it, and come up with solutions.

 1